marciojunior159/ptb_rate_research/README.md

-# Stratification of Preterm Birth Risk in Brazil Through Unsupervised Learning Methods and Socioeconomic Data
+# PTB and SES Research

-This repository contains the main codes/notebooks and files used in the making of this Master's research.
+This repository contains the main codes/notebooks and files used in the making of the Master's research *Stratification of Preterm Birth Risk in Brazil Through Unsupervised Learning Methods and Socioeconomic Data*.

 - Author: `Márcio Lopes Jr`
 - Area of Study: `Intelligent Information Processing`